jo-flynn/tcpSpacegraySolarized/README.md

+# Spacegray Solarized

+A Solarized-flavoured port of the [Spacegray theme](http://kkga.github.io/spacegray/).
+Follow the instructions as below, but instead use the following for your theme:

+`"theme:" "Spacegray Solarized Dark.sublime-theme"`

+…and be sure to set your colour scheme to:

+`"color_scheme": "Solarized (dark) (SL).tmTheme"`

+Enjoy!
+Original Spacegray README follows:

 # Spacegray

 A set of custom UI themes for Sublime Text 2/3.
 It's all about hype and minimal.
 Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.